feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 Probably copy some crappy hack from StackOverflow.

-Don't get me wrong, I learnt a lot on StackOverflow, but you need to want to learn, not only to fix your current problem.
+Don't get me wrong, I learned a lot on StackOverflow, but you need to want to learn, not only to fix your current problem.

-It's also OK to use frameworks, if you understand how they work.
+It's also OK to use frameworks if you understand how they work.

 The point is, choose something to learn, and go deep.